OctopusDeploy/blog/blog/2018-10/oracle-database-using-redgate/index.md

 ![](redgate_configure_connection.png "width=500")

 The database connection is good to go.
 Next up is configuring the source control system to use.
 This repository will be a git repository.
 But rather than using the built-in git functionality, I prefer to use a working folder.
-This is so I can use my git GUI of choice and get the full functionality of git.
+This is so I can use my git GUI of choice and get the full functionality of git, specifically branching.
+Once you get this process working a great next step is to setup Oracle on each developer's machine.
+With a dedicated instance a developer can check in their source code and database changes at the same time.
+Rather than make a database change on a shared server and then wait for the code to be checked in to make use of that change.

 As you can see I have an empty working folder.

 ![](empty_working_folder.png "width=500")